 Such a GOOD point!
 If I am teaching my kids about God and His Word, and trying to instill a love for Him in them, all that teaching will be undone if they see me as an unhappy, stressed, worried mom.

 We can’t force our children’s hearts to love God, but we can give them a hunger for God by showing them the joy we have in Him.
 There’s the old saying “You can lead a horse to water, but you can’t make him drink – BUT you can salt his oats.”
 We can give our kids more of a thirst for God if we are careful to salt their oats by our daily living.
 Seeing that we have the joy of the Lord will give our kids more of a thirst for God.

 2. Will they learn to trust God with their problems and needs?

-I can teach them the importance of prayer, and encourage them to go to God with their problems.
-However, if they SEE me stressing and worrying about circumstances or situations all the time, they are going to have a hard time trusting.
+I can teach them the importance of prayer.
+I can encourage them to go to God with their problems.
+However, if they see me stressing and worrying about circumstances all the time, they are going to have a hard time trusting Him.

-Often when I find myself burdened down about something, and feel it is affecting my spirit, I will talk to the kids about it, and suggest that we pray and ask for God’s help in that situation.
-I want them to see that when I’m concerned, the best thing to do is go to God.
+Often when I find myself burdened down about something, and feel it is affecting my spirit, I will talk to the kids about it and suggest that we pray and ask for God’s help in that situation.
+When I’m concerned, I want them to see the best thing to do is go to God.

 I have also made it a point to share with them ways that God has answered prayers and provided in different situations.
 I especially do that when sharing a burden with them, to remind myself that I can trust God with this new worry, and to help build their faith and trust in God.